This icon () tells you which link takes you to the new site.

 The information you need might already be publicly available.
 Before making a request for information we encourage you to check out our websites, which also include:

 You can also access some of your information through your myIR Secure Online Services account.
 If you don't have a myIR account you should register for one.
-You'll be able to manage your tax, social policy and student loan matters, check your details and access any e-documents we've sent to you.
+You'll be able to manage your tax, social policy and student loan matters, check and maintain your details and access any e-documents we've sent to you.

 If you can't find what you need on our websites or in your myIR account, you can make requests for information by: